cherrypiejam/downpour-experiment/README.md

 ## The Project
 In this project, we tried to reproduce the results from the original paper [].
+We implemented the basic BitTyrant cheating strategy as specified in the previous section with a recent BitTorrent implementation in Go.
+We intend to reproduce the main results from the original paper that:
+1. A single peer can improve its download speed given the same upload capacity by using BitTyrant;
+2. The overall download speeds of all peers in the system can be improved if they all use BitTyrant.

+In addition to the basic BitTyrant strategy, we also implemented two additional cheating strategies indicated in the paper.
+First, we implemented BitRebel, a strategic peer intended to counter BitTyrants.
+BitRebel can utilize one of BitTyrant's weakness, that is, BitTyrants infer the upload capacity of a peer through its annoucement rate.
+Therefore, BitRebels can make fast fake annoucements to trick BitTyrants into donate their capacities to BitRebels.
+As a result, the download speed of BitRebels is expected to be high as more BitTyrant peers exist, and the BitTyrant peers' download speeds will be low if BitRebels exist.

+Last but not least, we implemented BitSybil, where a BitTorrent peer launches a Sybil attack by join the system as $N$ sybil identities and split its upload capacity evenly among the Sybils.
+This strategy could be beneficial since the BitSybil peer has a higher chance to receive optimistic unchokes, which is essentially a "free lunch".

 ## Implementation

 #### Rollback (Vanilla)

-The paper implemented their BitTyrant client atop Vuze, a Java-based implementation of BitTorrent.
+The original paper implemented their BitTyrant client atop Vuze, a Java-based implementation of BitTorrent.
 We, instead, select [rain](https://github.com/cenkalti/rain), a BitTorrent client written in Go as the base to reimplement BitTyrant for the following reasons: